ttizze/MouseTooltipTranslator/doc/description.md

 # PDF

 PDF viewer is in this translator extension.
-Mouse tooltip translator uses PDF.js as built-in PDF reader to support pdf file to provide translate feature over pdf.
+Hover translator uses PDF.js as built-in PDF reader to support pdf file to provide translate feature over pdf.
 This translator extension has pdf feature to give a possibility to user to read foreign essay paper with translate service.
 This translator extension does not use chrome pdf reader.
 Chrome pdf reader provide pdf as embed text format which has difficulty on text crawling process for translate with this translator extension.
-This translator extension intercept pdf URL and redirect to mouse tooltip pdf.js page to provide pdf reader with tooltip translate feature.
+This translator extension intercept pdf URL and redirect to Hover pdf.js page to provide pdf reader with tooltip translate feature.
 Local pdf file is also supported when user give local URL permission to this translator extension.

 # OCR

 Currently, this translator extension has OCR to translate image text.
-Mouse tooltip translator’s OCR is turned off initially.
+Hover translator’s OCR is turned off initially.
 To use OCR translate feature, user need to press shift to enable OCR.
 When user mouse over on image (manga, comics, webtoon and etc), this translator extension process OCR using tesseract.js to get its text for translate image.

 # Translate API